Projection-free Online Learning with Arbitrary Delays: Theoretical Analysis

-To facilitate the analysis, we further denote the time-stamp of the $\tau$-th gradient used in the update of our Algorithms \ref{alg1} and \ref{alg2} by $c_\tau$.
+To further facilitate the analysis, we denote the time-stamp of the $\tau$-th gradient used in the update of our Algorithms \ref{alg1} and \ref{alg2} by $c_\tau$.
 To help understanding, one can imagine that our Algorithms \ref{alg1} and \ref{alg2} also implement $c_\tau=k$ in their step $7$.
-If $|\F_t|\neq0$, we have
+By using this notation, $F_\tau(\y)$ defined in Algorithms \ref{alg1} and \ref{alg2} are respectively equivalent to